Mustafa Murrar: Early career

-Mustafa Murrar served as a member of the Arab Culture Committee at the Ministry of Education, the Arab Writers Association in Israel, the Israel Writers Union, the International Organization of Writers, and a member of the Interfaith Fraternity Association in Israel.
+Murrar served as a member of the Arab Culture Committee at the Israeli Ministry of Education, the Arab Writers Association in Israel, the Israel Writers Union, the International Organization of Writers, and a member of the Interfaith Fraternity Association in Israel.

 Children's literature

 His involvement in educational work and his daily closeness to the world of students expanded his interest in children's literature.
-He wrote for children in various outlets, and participated in editing many children's magazines such as "Today for Our Children", "For Our Children", "Sinbad" and "Majallati".
+He wrote for children in various outlets, and participated in editing children's magazines such as "Today for Our Children", "For Our Children", "Sinbad" and "Majallati".
 He then began writing pages devoted to children in the daily Palestinian newspapers, Al-Ittihad and Al-Sinara.
 After re-issuing Al-Islah magazine, he joined its editorial board and began to provide it with children's stories on a regular basis.
 He also wrote and presented a children's program for the Arabic section of the Israeli radio for four years.